Q&A: Is Germany reverting to coal to fight the gas supply crunch?

 While this means that the greatest impact of the gas shortage (and the largest opportunities for saving gas) will occur in the industry sector, reducing the use of gas to generate electricity can also contribute to lower overall demand.
 The government therefore decided to allow mothballed coal power stations to be temporarily reactivated to help reduce natural gas consumption in the electricity sector.
 Due to the high gas prices, coal plants should push gas out of the market.

 The Substitute Power Plants Maintenance Act (EKBG) stipulates that these plants, which have been retired under Germany’s coal phase-out scheme, can re-enter the power market for a limited period.
 With a subsequent regulation, the government said market participation is voluntary and will be limited until 30 April 2023.
+It was later extended to 31 March 2024.
 The economy and climate ministry said that the goal of phasing out coal use for power generation ideally by 2030 (and by 2038 at the very latest), remains unaffected, as do the climate targets.

 Which coal plants are going to be running again first and when?